 You can also read about Help Scout alternatives in our other guide.

 LiveAgent is another multi-channel ticketing system with great automation and customization options.
 It is reasonably priced ($15-49 per agent/month) and it allows users to set automated chat loads for particular agents and categorize tickets using custom fields.
+Brands that operate in the EU might also like LiveAgent since they are fully GDPR compliant (with optional EU hosting).

 Reviews show that customers love how the service desk’s Live Chat feature simplifies customer interactions by allowing users to speak directly to their customers on the LiveAgent dashboard.
 However, some customers felt the Live Chat dashboard was too cluttered and challenging to onboard new employees.